 |Region||Nursing Home (private room)||Nursing Home (semi-private room)||Assisted Living (private room)||Home Health Aide (44 hours/wk)|

-How much does North Carolina long term care insurance cost?
-The answer: It depends upon your age and health history at the time you buy the insurance.
-Generally speaking, the younger and healthier you are the lower your premium.
+The cost of long term care insurance in North Carolina depends on your age and health history when you buy the insurance.
+Generally, the younger and healthier you are the lower your premium.
 Your long term care insurance premiums will also depend on the following benefits you select:

 - Benefit Period

 - Inflation Protection (optional)